Last Updated on February 18, 2024 by Maryam Siddiqui

 The island of Santa Maria is also a common choice for expats living in the Azores, just after São Miguel and Terceira.

-Curiously, Santa Maria is one of the smallest islands of the archipelago but one of the most charming.
+Curiously, it is one of the smallest islands of the archipelago but one of the most charming.
 It’s known here as the Sun Island because it has the best weather in all the Azores.

-In addition, the island of Santa Maria is one of the few in the Azores with white sand beaches.
+In addition, this island is one of the few in the Azores with white sand beaches.
 A more typically beautiful setting and prone to great summer vacations.

-There may not be as much urbanization on Santa Maria Island as on São Miguel Island, but if you’re looking for peace, quiet, and nature, you’ll be okay.
+There may not be as much urbanization here as on São Miguel Island, but if you’re looking for peace, quiet, and nature, you’ll be okay.

 What is the cost of living in the Azores Islands?